 - All submission must be in a video format i.e. MP4, MOV, AVI, etc. (phone video quality is fine).

-- Participating directors will receive a link to a shared folder containing subfolders for each instrument/voice type through Box.com.
-Links will be shared with participating directors on April 19.
+- Registered participants will receive a link to a shared folder containing subfolders for each instrument/voice type through Box.com by April 19.

-- Directors are responsible for collecting and uploading all videos to the shared folder, including sorting performers by instrument type.
+- Directors are responsible for collecting and uploading all videos for students that they register, and sorting performers by instrument type.